 Often new clients have a fear of Structural Integration because they think it will be painful.
 I do not work in the paradigm of causing pain in the body.
 In fact, you will find the opposite to be the case.
 Additionally, I am trained in craniosacral therapy, visceral, neural, Bioenergetics and psycho-somatic release work.
 My background is in treating with an emphasis in trauma-sensitivity with regards to chronic pain, fibromyalgia, arthritis, pelvic floor dysfunction, prenatal and postpartum support in women.
 Much of my work is about "treating the baby within", taking my clients back to the beginning to experience wholeness in their body.
 I do have a full practice and accept new clients as openings arise.
 I typically work with clients for several sessions (minimum 3), it is commitment to ones healing.

 I received my training in Structural Integration through the continuing education pathway and completing my doctorate degree focusing on structural integration in my clinical practicum and thesis.
-In addition to my doctorate, I am registered with IASI and have completed over 600 hours in continuing education hours in structural integration under Erik Dalton, PhD (Rolfer), Thomas Myers (Rolfer), Peter Ehlers (KMI), Jonathan Martine (Rolfer), Gil Hedley, PhD (Rolfer), Ron Murray, DO (Rolfer), Mary Bond (Rolfer), Carol Agneessens, MS (Rolfer), Jill Gerber (Rolfer) and David Davis (Rolfer).
+In addition to my doctorate, I am registered with IASI and have completed over 600 hours in continuing education hours in structural integration under Erik Dalton, PhD (Rolfer), Thomas Myers (Rolfer), Peter Ehlers (KMI), Jonathan Martine (Rolfer), Gil Hedley, PhD (Rolfer), Ron Murray, DO (Rolfer), Mary Bond (Rolfer), Carol Agneessens, MS (Rolfer), Jill Gerber (Rolfer), David Davis (Rolfer) and Hiroyoshi Tahata (Rolfer).
 I have over 5,000 hours of advanced continuing education as of 2020.

-I am currently co-teaching a Structural Integration program with David Davis, Jill Gerber and Peter Ehlers at UNM-Taos.
+I am currently co-teaching a Structural Integration program that I founded and created with David Davis, Jill Gerber and Peter Ehlers at UNM-Taos.

 Walk with integrity, speak your truth and live in joy.